A new method for directly computing reduced density matrices: Derivation

-Here we introduced limits in which $x^{0(\prime)}$ approach $t$ from above and $y^{0(\prime)}$ approach $0$ from below in order to recover the correct time ordering. \\ Translating the resulting expression in Eq.\,(\ref{eq:FinOpEx}) into the path integral formalism, gives us
+Here we introduced limits in which $x^{0(\prime)}$ approach $t$ from above and $y^{0(\prime)}$ approach $0$ from below in order to recover the correct time ordering, and started to use the short-hand notation $\phi_x := \phi(x)$ etc. \\ Translating the resulting expression in Eq.\,(\ref{eq:FinOpEx}) into the path integral formalism, gives us

-For obtaining the total time derivatives of the actions, we assumed that the actions are not depending on the partial time derivatives of $\phi^\pm$.
-In this case, the corresponding conjugate momenta $\pi^\pm$ vanish and consequently leave

-and the same for $\widehat{S}_{\phi,\text{int}}$.
-Finally, we perform the time integration in the last line of Eq.\,(\ref{eq:ZwiSchri2}), substitute Eq.\,(\ref{eq:InfluenceAction}), and use that, by construction, all actions vanish at the initial time, which also means that the initial influence functional equals $1$.
-This leads us to